netd-tud/artifacts-conext21-dns-fwd/dns-honeypot-sensors/readme.md

 # [...]
 # iface – interface or list of interfaces (default: None for sniffing on all interfaces).
 ```
+Alternatively, you can simply adjust the `iface` parameter to a string or `None`.

 ### Firewall